TISUnion/PrimeBackup/docs/feature/backup_restore.md

 ```

 The command line `back` command does not stop or start the Minecraft server.
 Stop the server yourself before running it.
-If config `restore.create_pre_restore_backup` is enabled, it creates a temporary backup before restoring.
+If config `restore.create_pre_restore_backup` is enabled, it creates a temporary backup of the current contents of the directory specified by `-s/--source-root` before restoring.
+If that directory does not exist, the pre-restore backup is skipped.
 Add `--no-pre-restore-backup` to skip the temporary backup

 ## Related Configuration